Remi-Coulom/joedb/doc/source/checkpoints.rst

 The joedb compiler produces three checkpoint functions:

 - ``checkpoint_full_commit()``: Performs all 4 steps.
 Safe and slow.
 - ``checkpoint_half_commit()``: Performs step 1, 2, and 3, but not 4.
 This is about twice faster than a full commit (if the commit is small).
 It ensures that data up to the previous checkpoint is safely recoverable.
-Data of the current checkpoint is written to disk, but recovery may require care.
+Data of the current checkpoint is written to disk, but recovery may require care if the second checkpoint copy does not make it to the disk before the crash.
 - ``checkpoint_no_commit()``: Performs step 1 and 3 only.
 This will not flush data to disk, but it will flush it to the operating system.
 This protects data from an application crash, but not from an operating-system crash.
 It is tremendously faster than full or half commit.

+The safety of the half_commit and no_commit versions depends on the operating system, file system, and disk hardware.
+According to the SQLite documentation [SQLite-AC]_, it seems that most modern filesystems may exhibit the safe-append property.
+In fact, the Redis database also uses an append-only journal file without worrying about the risk of corruption [Redis-2016a]_.

 Benchmarks
 ----------